GenAI use across industries

 Using the Socratic method to help students learn without giving away the answers.

 Khan Academy was one of the first institutions to announce it would work with Open AI’s GPT-4.
 The benefits of a large language model, according to Khan’s founder, is that it can adapt to the grade level and language ability of each student: “I think we're at the cusp of using AI for probably the biggest positive transformation that education has ever seen," he said.
 "The way we're going to do that is by giving every student on the planet an artificially intelligent, but amazing, personal tutor,” Khan said in a TED Talk about his company’s plans for utilizing GenAI.
 And don’t worry, the students won’t simply be using the AI to do their homework.
-It can be given system prompts to follow the Socratic method—meaning it will try to help students find their way to the correct answer, but won’t simply provide them with the solution.
+It can be given system prompts to follow the Socratic method—meaning it will try to help students find their way to the correct answer, rather than simply providing them with the solution.